brayanrojas18/technical-test-chicks-gold/README.md

 ### General

-The project structure consists of custom components which are located in the components folder, in turn these are used in a main file called app.vue which in an organized way complies with the required design.
+- The project structure consists of custom components which are located in the components folder, in turn these are used in a main file called app.vue which in an organized way complies with the required design.

-Finally we have a main css file which is located inside the assets folder, it is called main.css
+- Finally we have a main css file which is located inside the assets folder, it is called main.css.

-Resources such as images are inside Public
+- Resources such as images are inside Public.

+- A file called data.ts is used which is located in the boot folder, this is used to emulate the data (Games) that are displayed in the card list.

 # technical-test-chicks-gold